landupin/erasmus/hugo/content/social/propagandacensorship.md

 In conclusion and in summary one can say that the US and USSR tried to influence their own people in believing their system is best possible system and tried to defame their enemy´s system with propaganda in the media and society.

 {{< image "https://i.pinimg.com/originals/24/76/0e/24760ecc336962e41f6cab51e3de0382.jpg">}}
-Picture 3: Soviet propaganda poster
+Picture 2: Soviet propaganda poster
 {{< /image>}}

 {{< image "https://d1ox703z8b11rg.cloudfront.net/uploads_image/012ed077-fbfb-4f24-8f81-f51fc3b029c3/c3c30392e17ddf92b06b4f660afb4de1.jpeg">}}
-American cartoon
+Picture 3: American cartoon
 {{< /image>}}

 {{% /swimmer %}}

 {{% diver %}}